Hawaii Sales Tax Calculator 2026

 How This Calculator Works

 This calculator estimates Hawaii tax in three steps.
 First, choose your activity type because Hawaii uses different GET rates for different business categories.
 Second, choose county to determine whether a county surcharge applies.
-Third, enter the taxable amount and run the calculation.
+Third, enter the taxable amount and review the live result.
 The result panel shows base GET, county surcharge, total statutory tax liability, and maximum pass-on amount.

 Hawaii is unique because GET is imposed on the business, not structured exactly like a traditional retail sales tax.
 Businesses may pass GET on to customers, but pass-on is not the same thing as statutory tax rate.
 This is why the calculator shows both statutory tax and pass-on estimate.
 It helps you compare legal tax burden and practical invoice impact.